pr9000/doclang/iso-standard.md

 - `date`
 - `language`, whereby multiple instances are allowed
 - `default_resolution`
+- `page_size`, the actual page size.
+An element without the `page_no` attribute defines the default size for all pages, when `page_no` is specified it is counted from 1.
 - `language`, Identifies the document language (e.g., English, German, French, Spanish, Japanese).
 The content MUST be an [ISO 639-3](https://iso639-3.sil.org/about) language identifier.
 Optional attributes: `classifier` (the tool/method used, e.g., fastText) and `score` (confidence in [0, 1]).
 Multiple `language` entries MAY be provided.
 - `document_quality`,Content quality assessment score using standard algorithms such as DCLM, gneissweb, etc. where 0<=Scores<=1
 - `document_readability`,Indicates how easy a a document can be undertood by a general audiance.
 Classifier defines known classifier or method used to produce score where 0<=Scores<=1